Healthy Stronger Snacks Under 200 Calories

 Looking to lose weight without giving up your snack habit?
 Check out these 16 delicious, low-calorie snacks that are incredibly easy to make and will help you lose weight quickly!
-They’ve all been created by nationally recognized nutritionist, author and LIVESTRONG.COM blogger Keri Glassman as part of the meal plans for the STRONGER eating and exercise program (which is completely free, by the way).
+They’ve all been created by nationally recognized nutritionist, author and LIVESTRONG.COM blogger Keri Glassman.
 We’ve tried them all, and they’re delicious!
-Plus, as part of the STRONGER program, they’ll help you get lean in just eight weeks.
+Plus, they’ll help you get lean.
 Read on to see all the recipes.

 SIMPLY SWEET POTATO FRIES

 Try this great alternative to french fries.
 Pre-heat your oven to 350 degrees Fahrenheit.
 Slice one sweet potato into thin strips and toss with two teaspoons of olive oil, salt and pepper.
 Place them on a parchment paper-lined pan or cookie sheet and bake for 10 to 12 minutes.
 If you like your fries extra crunchy, leave them in for one additional minute.
 CALORIES: 191.

 Related: See the Full Simply Sweet Potato Fries Recipe